-any other Receipt Point at which any agreement between the Interconnected Party and the relevant Shippers requires those Shippers to notify NQs;
+any other Receipt Point at which any agreement between the Interconnected Party and the relevant Shippers requires those Shippers to notify NQs; and

-all Delivery Zones and Individual Delivery Points (including those at which there is an OBA).
+all Delivery Zones and Individual Delivery Points.

-Each Shipper must notify First Gas of its NQs for each Day of the following Week [via OATIS] (each such NQ a Provisional NQ) before the Provisional Nominations Deadline.
+Each Shipper must notify First Gas of its NQs for each Day of the following Week via OATIS (each such NQ a Provisional NQ) before the Provisional Nominations Deadline.

-A Shipper may amend any Provisional NQ before the Changed Provisional Nominations Deadline by notifying First Gas of a changed NQ [via OATIS] (a Changed Provisional NQ).
+A Shipper may replace any Provisional NQ before the Changed Provisional Nominations Deadline by notifying First Gas of a changed NQ via OATIS (Changed Provisional NQ).
 Any Provisional NQ that remains unchanged will automatically be deemed to be the Shipper’s Changed Provisional NQ.

-A Shipper may amend any Changed Provisional NQ before the relevant Intra-Day Nominations Deadline by notifying First Gas of a changed NQ [via OATIS] (an Intra-Day NQ).
+Subject to section 4.22, a Shipper may replace any Changed Provisional NQ before the relevant Intra-Day Nominations Deadline by notifying First Gas of a changed NQ via OATIS (an Intra-Day NQ).
+First Gas will make provision in OATIS for not less than 4 Intra-Day Cycles, at times published on OATIS.
+Before making any proposed change to any Intra-Day Cycle times, First Gas will consult all Shippers and Interconnected Parties and provide not less than 20 Business Days’ notice of that change.

 OBA Party Analysis and Response